 This order will remain in effect until it is repealed or replaced by the Secretary of Health, or until it is ended by the Governor.

-Everyone is required to wear face coverings in public settings unless they are in one of the following groups:
+Everyone should wear face coverings in public indoor settings unless they are in one of the following groups:

 The CDC and L&I don’t recommend face shields as a substitute for a cloth face covering (mask).
 But face shields can be used by children in child care and K-12 schools.

-Additional guidance on using face coverings is available from the Washington State Department of Health.
+Additional guidance on using face coverings is available from the CDC.

-If you are an individual in need of a mask, please contact your local food bank or social service provider.
+If you are an individual in need of a mask, please contact your local social service provider.

 This directive affects community members who are deaf, hard of hearing, or deafblind in different ways than others.
 We’ve compiled resources to explain how the directive applies to you if you are deaf, hard of hearing, or deafblind .

-Starting June 8, all employees are required to wear a cloth facial covering unless they work completely alone or the job has no in-person interaction.
+All employees who are not fully vaccinated are still required to wear a cloth facial covering unless they work completely alone or the job has no in-person interaction.